-*At Girls that Scuba we recognize some of these sizes may not be deemed as plus size for every diver, and are frustrated by the lack of diversity of sizes in female BCD's.
+We recognise that some of these sizes may not be deemed as plus size for every diver, and we consistently use our influence to advocate for better size ranges in women’s scuba equipment.

 What to look for in a plus size BCD

 The biggest consideration when shopping for a BCD is fit.
 For plus size divers, it can be more challenging to find a BCD which fits well across all areas – waist, bust, shoulders and hips.
 In a lot of scuba equipment, sizes are graded which means that all measurements get bigger as the sizing increases.
 This can be problematic for many divers – if someone is short with a larger waist, for example, they may need a size XL for their waist size but the back and shoulders of an XL may be too long for their height.
 For this reason, many of the BCDs recommended in this article are customisable or modular to ensure a perfect fit.

 Another important consideration for a plus size BCD is the lift capacity.
 When choosing a BCD, you need to ensure that the lift capacity is correct for the amount of weight that you need to carry.
 This will also depend on what exposure suit you’re wearing.
 If you’re only diving in tropical waters with a shorty or 3mm suit, you will need less lift capacity than if you’re wearing a thick semi dry or drysuit.
 We have included the lift capacity for all BCDs in this post to help you decide which one will work best for you.